safzanpirani/acecoder-open/readme.md

     ```
     *(This will automatically install the correct dependencies for your operating system)*

+4.  **(Optional) Install Recommended Font:** For the best visual experience, it is recommended to install the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font, which is used by default in the overlay.

 ## Configuration

 AceCoder requires an API key from **OpenRouter.ai** to function.
 OpenRouter provides access to various AI models, including free ones (rate limits apply).